Summer – 1973 – Midwest, USA

 All because we do not carry Everything to God in prayer!

 by Joseph Scriven

 Afterward, white-haired Mary came to me in her wheelchair with a bright smile on her face.
 “I received Jesus Christ as my Savior when I was a girl.
 It was so wonderful to hear the Bible lesson today and sing the hymns I learned when I was young.
-I can’t see well enough to read any more, so thank you for reading God’s word today!”
-We are thrilled that God allowed us to minister to these elderly residents today!
+I can’t see well enough to read anymore, so thank you for reading God’s word today.”
+What a privilege God gave us to minister to these elderly residents today.

-Over the years, God gave me many more opportunities to share God’s word and songs with elderly Christians.
-I thank Him for our seasoned believers who have willingly shared with me how God encouraged them through difficult circumstances.
-May we all faithfully run the race today until God takes us home to heaven above and we hear our Savior say, “Well done, thou good and faithful servant.”
+I thank Him for our seasoned believers who have willingly shared with me over the years how God carried them through difficult times.
+May we all faithfully run the race today until we are home in heaven above and hear our Savior say, “Well done, thou good and faithful servant.”
 Matthew 25:21